bcgov/api-services-portal/README.md

 #### Mock Server

 For convenience a mock server is available to fake data via the GraphQL api.
-Run by opening a new shell window after running `$ npm run dev`:
+Run by opening a new shell window after running `$ npm run dev` and run the following:

 ```shell
 $ cd src/